 17. Hungary, which, shorn of Transylvania and Croatia, will probably form an Independent Nation.

 18, 19 German-Austria, consisting of the Old Grand Duchy of Austria and Styria.
 These countries will probably be joined in Germany.
 They are inhabited by Germans and contain a population of over 7,000,000.

-20. Bavaria—formerly a Kingdom of Germany—now in rebellion and aiming to become a Republic.
+20. Bavaria—formerly the Kingdom of Germany—is now in rebellion and aiming to become a Republic.
 Population 6,887,000.

 21, 22.
 Greater Sprhia—to form with the countries of Montenegro, Carniola, Croatia, Slavonia, Bosnia, Herzegovina, and Dalmatia, a Serbian Republic—the home of the Jugo-Slavs (or south Slavs), with a population of over 8,000,000.
-Independence recognized All the above Provinces with the exception of Serbia and Montenegro were captured by Austria-Hungary from the Turks in 1879 and formally annexed by her in 1908.
+Independence recognized All the above Provinces except Serbia and Montenegro were captured by Austria-Hungary from the Turks in 1879 and formally annexed by her in 1908.

-23. Montenegro—a small independent Kingdom—but may join the Jugo-Slav Nation.
+23. Montenegro—a tiny independent Kingdom—but may join the Jugo-Slav Nation.